 As we reflect upon 2020 it was certainly a year which presented us with many challenges and great uncertainty.
 While the world came to a standstill during the COVID-19 pandemic, cancer’s impact was unfortunately undeterred.
 Despite the circumstances, Sylvester stood unfazed and resolute in its quest for excellence within both patient treatment as well as critical cancer research.

-As chair of Sylvester Comprehensive Cancer Center’s Board of Overseers, I’ve witnessed Sylvester’s unwavering dedication to its mission and culture of providing compassionate care while also striving to offer the highest degree of efficacy of treatment.
+As chair of Sylvester Comprehensive Cancer Center’s Board of Governors, I’ve witnessed Sylvester’s unwavering dedication to its mission and culture of providing compassionate care while also striving to offer the highest degree of efficacy of treatment.
 This steadfast passion has been recognized by its industry and peers resulting in the unique distinction of being South Florida’s only Cancer Center of Excellence as well as South Florida’s only National Cancer Institute-designated Cancer Center.

 In recognition of the Cancer Center’s success, we received a landmark, anonymous $126 million gift in honor of Dr. Nimer, the largest donation in the University of Miami’s history.
 This extraordinary gift will help accelerate breakthrough advances toward finding cures and leave a lasting legacy.